Friday, October 31, 2014

 After settling in, we went for an orientation walk & were joined by some locals

 Viscri is a tiny village of Saxon origin (although settled earlier by Hungarians), and therefore German speaking.
 The village has a small fortified church (1100) where many years ago locals would retreat in times of attack.
-It makes you realise how difficult life must have been in those days.
+It makes you realise how challenging life must have been in those days.

-We understood why there was a good view from the lookout tower
+And understood why there was a good view from the lookout tower of the fortified church

 For accommodation, our group was split between three Saxon houses in the village, all owned and restored by host, Walter and his wife.
 The rooms had warming fireplaces, original furniture and cosy feather pillows & quilts – European style.
 Yep, winter was well and truly on the way!
 Luckily, dinner was served in the cellar of our quarters so we did not have to wander far in the cold, sidestepping cows, goats, sheep, chickens, dogs, cats and pigs returning from a day in the fields.
 We did though, do a pub crawl, much to the amusement of locals; well, two bars didn't present such a huge challenge!